HGray384/lrcfs-stats-reference-book/README.md

 The html version of the stats book embeds the `shiny` application within the relevant sections of its text.
 To make this run correctly, follow the steps above to run the `shiny` application first, preferably in a separate window of RStudio using the `shiny` Rproj file described above.

-Once the shiny application is running, keep it open and copy the http address at the top left of the shiny application, it should look something like "http://127.0.0.1:6319".
+Once the shiny application is running, keep it open and copy the http address at the top left of the shiny application, it should look something like `http://127.0.0.1:6319`.
 This is the location of the running application instance on your local machine.
-Once this is copied, open the /code/useful-variables.R file and paste the location into the assignment of variable `SHINY_HOST`.
+Once this is copied, open the [code/useful-variables.R](code/useful-variables.R) file and paste the location into the `SHINY_HOST` variable.
 Build the book again with the shiny application still running and now the book will include interactive `shiny` examples.
 You will need to do this each time you open a new R session as the location of the application will change.

 DO NOT PUSH CHANGES MADE TO THE `SHINY_HOST` VARIABLE TO GITHUB.
 Simply delete the change when you decide to commit any other code.